xiaoyual666/layoutcontainer/README.md

 API
 ----
 ## 1. constructor
-<p>we pass data representing the structure of layout into constructor to get the intance</p>
+we pass data representing the structure of layout into constructor to get the instance
 ```javascript
 let layoutContainer = new LayoutContainer()
 ```